 23. Amber Teething Necklace

 While we never used one for our son, amber teething necklaces are a popular remedy for teething pain.
-Plus, give your baby a neat accessory to wear, and fit perfect in Christmas stockings.
+Plus, it gives your baby a neat accessory to wear, and fits perfectly in Christmas stockings.

 25. Eating Utensils

 If your little one is close to being ready to start solid foods, you could get a set of baby safe forks and spoons for him to practice with.

 Stay with me now, there are plenty of great snacks for your baby to have.
 My son was a fan of Beech-Nut Fruities on-the-go pureed pouches, as well as Gerber’s first biscuits, and Parent’s Choice rice snacks.
 You can always make your own, too, and add them to their stocking!

 You can literally never have too many binkies.
 Trust me.
 Once my baby became mobile, he began losing them left and right.
 Sure, they turn up eventually, but you don’t want to not have one when nap time rolls around.
 The kind we use and love is the Phillips Avent Soothie.

 You really can’t go wrong when it comes to binkie clips.
 These nifty little things allow you to clip your child’s binkie to his clothing so that it doesn’t fall on the floor or get lost when he drops it.
 They’re so small, they make the perfect stocking stuff for your baby.

 Okay, maybe this one is a little more for mom and dad to use than it is for baby, but still!
 You can’t go wrong with a gift card as a stocking stuffer for a baby, whether it’s your baby or someone else’s.
 Save it for later to use for needed baby items, or for fun baby toys.